major/rhel7stig-sphinx/doc/source/low.rst

 Check that "pam_lastlog" is used and not silent with the following command:

 # grep pam_lastlog /etc/pam.d/postlogin-ac

-session     required      pam_lastlog.so showfailed silent
+session required pam_lastlog.so showfailed

+If the "silent" option is present with "pam_lastlog" check the sshd configuration file.

+# grep -i printlastlog /etc/ssh/sshd_config
+PrintLastLog yes

-If "pam_lastlog" is missing from "/etc/pam.d/postlogin-ac" file, or the silent option is present on the line check for the "PrintLastLog" keyword in the sshd daemon configuration file, this is a finding.
+If "pam_lastlog" is missing from "/etc/pam.d/postlogin-ac" file, or the silent option is present and PrintLastLog is missing from or set to "no" in the "/etc/ssh/sshd_config" file this is a finding.

 Additional Data
 ~~~~~~~~~~~~~~~